Difference Between MD and DM in Medical Degree for Students

 • In the case of non-governmental institutions, the competent authority must fill half of the seats and the management must fill the remaining half.
 This must be done on the basis of the students’ individual merits.

-MD vs DM Scope
+Difference Between MD and DM Salary and Scope

-Difference between MD and DM
+Difference between MD and DM in India

 Both MD and DM are the Medical degrees awarded by the Medical Council of India.
 MD is a Post Graduate degree awarded after three years of training in subjects of having non-surgical nature.
 DM is a super speciality degree taken in the Medical field after doing post-graduation.